SamuelDataE/Scraping_MortageInterestRate/02-Replit/1Replit_MigrosBank.md

 <br><br>
 The setup includes the following two steps:
 1. Anlayse website
-2. creation the code in Replit
+2. Creation the code in Replit

 This process can also be extended to other websites of financial institutions, which are not shown here in this repository.
 The process is the same.